Frederikssund (nomination district)

 Frederikssund nominating district is one of the 92 nominating districts that was created for Danish elections following the 2007 municipal reform.
 It consists of Frederikssund and Halsnæs municipality.
 It was created in 1849 as a constituency and existed until 1915.
-In 2007 it was reesetablished as a nomination district.
+In 2007 it was reestablished as a nomination district.

 In general elections, the district tends to vote close to the national result when looking at the voter split between the two blocs.